7 of the Most Unforgettable Toilets In Punk Rock

 Flatulation punctuates the still night air, and I thank god there’s a bathroom here!
 Sometimes, it doesn’t matter how nasty a toilet is, when you gotta go, you gotta go.
 On this, the 7th day of #RiotFestmas, we’re adhering to tradition and celebrating the brainchild of inventor Thomas Crapper (1836-1910).
 Thanks to his brilliant invention, the flushing toilet is as much a part of our lives as eating, drinking, and sitting down.

-Here’s a look at seven notable toilets that I’ve either come across in his travels, or at least I feel like I have.
+Here’s a look at seven notable toilets that I’ve either come across in my travels, or at least I feel like I have.
 Some are still with us, while some are sadly departed.
 However one thing’s for sure: their memories will swirl around in our heads forever.

 Enjoy, my good friends, enjoy.